 There were more red flags during our short date.
 Even if the deception with his pictures hadn’t happened, there wouldn’t have been a second date with Liar Number Two.

 Lair Number Three was all together more complicated.
 It took two dates before I started noticing red flags.
 Within five days of the second date, everything had fallen apart.
 The line between truth and lie is impossible to draw with Liar Three.
 There were all kinds of feelings and flashbacks in the aftermath of his duplicity.
-It’s too much to address in the blog post, but it was terrible.
+It’s too much to address in this blog post, but it was terrible.
 (For the story of Liar 3, click here.)

 These dates haven’t done much to restore my faith in men.
 I don’t know if I can handle kissing lots of frogs before I find my prince.
 I don’t even know if I want to have a well developed bullshit detector.